Mike Duggan (Canadian politician)

-Mike Duggan is a Canadian politician who has served as a city councillor in the city of Gatineau since 2013.
-He has been the city councillor for Pointe-Gatineau District since 2021, having been elected during the 2021 Gatineau municipal election.
+Mike Duggan is a Canadian politician who has served as a city councillor in the city of Gatineau from 2013 to 2025.
+He was most recently the city councillor for Pointe-Gatineau District, having been elected during the 2021 Gatineau municipal election.

 Education and career

 Duggan holds a Bachelor of Science in Chemistry and a Master of Science in Environmental Sciences from the University of Waterloo and has received various certifications in database administration, network security, web design and project management.
 Before entering politics, Duggan worked for 3 years as a bilingual technical support agent in Toronto, Vancouver and Ottawa, before moving to Japan for 3 years to participate in the JET Programme as an English-language teacher.
 He returned to Canada afterwards to work in computer network administration and in policy analysis within the federal government for over 12 years.

 Political career

 Municipal politics

 In 2013, Duggan entered politics for the first time, running as an Independent in the 2013 Gatineau municipal election, during which he was elected to city council for Lucerne District, defeating incumbent Action Gatineau city councillor André Laframboise with 38.69% of the vote.
 He served in the position until the 2017 municipal election, when he was elected as the city councillor for Deschênes District, again defeating another incumbent Action Gatineau city councillor, Richard M. Bégin, with 53.14% of the vote.
 He was succeeded in Lucerne District by Gilles Chagnon.
 Duggan changed districts for a third time for the 2021 municipal election, running in Pointe-Gatineau District.
 He was elected with 51.81% of the vote, and was succeeded in Deschênes District by Caroline Murray.
 On May 13, 2025, Duggan announced that he would be retiring from municipal politics and will not run in the upcoming election.